flatironinstitute/nemos/docs/quickstart.md

 <class 'pynapple.core.time_series.Tsd'>
 ```

-Let's see how you can greatly streamline your analysis pipeline by integrating `pynapple` and `nemos`.
+Let's see how you can greatly streamline your analysis pipeline by integrating `pynapple` and NeMoS.

 !!! note
     You can download this dataset by clicking [here](https://www.dropbox.com/s/su4oaje57g3kit9/A2929-200711.zip?dl=1).